 - Share this post:

 How do timeshares work?The term “timeshare” is just what it sounds like: the right to use a property for a set amount of time, in a place shared by a large number of other parties (usually 52 families per room).
-In most cases, resort timeshare “owners” are simply buying rights to use a property type, not true property ownership.
-Timeshares most often refer to a stake in a hotel or resort accommodation, but almost never apply to single-family houses.
+In most cases, timeshare “owners” are simply buying rights to use a property type, not true property ownership.
+Timeshares most often refer to a stake in a hotel or resort accommodation, but almost never apply to single-family homes.
 The success of the timeshare model depends on each unit being owned by dozens of parties at any given time.
 And those people travel from far and wide to use the shared space — owners reported an average of 1,001 miles between their timeshare and their primary residence.
 Timeshares have been around since 1969, and since then have ballooned into a $10.5 billion industry, according to a 2020 study by the American Resort Development Association.
-What’s more, it shows no sign of slowing — sales volume has increased an average of 5% annually over the past five years.
+What’s more, timeshare sales show no sign of slowing — sales volume has increased an average of 5% annually over the past five years.
 That’s great for the timeshare industry, but what exactly does it cost potential owners?

 What is a timeshare worth?Timeshares are a bit like boats: The second you decide to purchase one, it starts to decrease in value.
 Timeshare ownership also sidesteps most of the fiscal advantages that owning real estate normally brings, like equity, tax incentives or rental income.What’s more, if a buyer eventually decides to sell their timeshare, the likelihood of recouping the investment plus the yearly maintenance fees is incredibly low.
 Supply and demand are way out of balance, with 204,100 timeshare units on the market at 1,580 resorts in the U.S., and more on the way every year.
-The market is flooded with owners looking to pass their timeshare (and debt) onto a different buyer.
+The market is flooded with owners looking to pass their timeshare (and annual maintenance fees) onto a different buyer.

 What else do you need to know about how timeshares work?